-The ancient philosophy of the Stoics can help us live a happier and more fulfilling life today
+Becoming a modern Stoic can help us live a happier and more fulfilling life today.

 I am not a Stoic, and I will not pretend to be one, but I like many of the elements forming this philosophy, so I have incorporated them into my personal philosophy.
 I don’t believe in labels and categories or in calling yourself a Stoic, an Epicurean, or a Communist if that means having to subscribe to all the elements forming one of these -isms.
 We should be able to pick and choose whatever fancies us and build our own personal philosophy of life, mixing different ideas.